Restaurant Brands' earnings top estimates as sales rise at Burger King, Tim Hortons

 - Revenue: $1.73 billion vs. $1.66 billion expected

+At Popeyes Louisiana Kitchen, same-store sales rose 3.1%.
+The fried chicken chain's U.S. same-store sales rose 1.3%.

+The latest addition to Restaurant Brands' portfolio, Firehouse Subs, reported flat same-store sales.
+The company bought the sandwich chain in late 2021 for $1 billion and has been focusing on expanding it internationally.

-The company reported third-quarter net income of $530 million, or $1.17 per share, up from $329 million, or 70 cents per share, a year earlier.
+For the three months ended Sept.
+30, Restaurant Brands reported a net income of $530 million, or $1.17 per share, up from $329 million, or 70 cents per share, a year earlier.

+Like other multinational companies, Restaurant Brands' results were hurt by the strong dollar.
+The company reported a $30 million loss from foreign exchange rates.

 Excluding items, the company earned 96 cents per share.